marcolucchini/marcolucchini/README.md

 # Hi there! 😄

-I'm Marco Lucchini, Mathematical Engineering student at Politecnico di Milano.
-My studies are focused on Statistical Learning and Data Science.
+I'm Marco Lucchini, a Data Scientist and studied Mathematical Engineering at Politecnico di Milano.

 ## 🎓 **Education:**